Night of the Animated Dead: Plot

 John and his sister Barbara drive to a Pennsylvania cemetery to visit their father's grave.
 Unbeknownst to the siblings, an undead outbreak causes corpses to reanimate across the country at the same time.
 A zombie in the cemetery attacks and kills John.
-Barbara flees to a nearby farmhouse but finds a woman who lived there dead and half-eaten.
+Barbara flees to a nearby farmhouse and once inside she tries to use the telephone, but the zombies have torn down the land line connected to the house.
+She explores the house and finds a woman who lived there dead and half-eaten.
 Ben, another survivor seeking shelter from the growing zombie horde, joins Barbara in the house.
 He explains that he came across a radio broadcast from an abandon truck parked at Beekman's Diner earlier reporting violent incidents around the country and witnessed a propane truck being attacked by zombies and crashed into a gas station which caught on fire, killing the driver trapped inside, and attracting more zombies coming from the diner.
-Some of the zombies at the gas station were burned in the fire while others stayed away from the flames.
-The zombies are afraid of fire and light.
+Some of the zombies at the gas station were burned in the fire while others stayed away from the flames because they are afraid of fire and electric lights.
+He also explains the truck is near empty and there is a gas pump outside, but it is locked and they need to find a key to leave and find help.

 With Barbara in a state of catatonic shock, Ben fights off zombies with a torch and a lever action rifle and begins boarding up the windows by himself.
 Ben and Barbara discover cowardly Harry Cooper hiding in the cellar with his wife Helen and their injured daughter Karen along with a young man named Tom and his girlfriend Judy.
 Harry, Karen and Helen were traveling when they were attacked by the zombies that overturned their car and Karen was bitten in the arm.
 They cross paths with Tom and Judy and hid in the farmhouse.
 Animosity forms when Ben asks for help fortifying the house while Harry insists on everyone bunkering in the cellar instead.